Academany/fabzero/w1/git.md

 You can specify 2 kind of address depending on the connection used: HTTPS or SSH.

-HTTPS authentication will require login/password for each connection if the project is private.
-You can use the credential helper to cache these for some time (15 min by default).
-This will require an extra config step:
+HTTPS connection is commonly used when you are cloning a repository that you will not be modifiying but you want to receive changes.
+It will not require login/password for each connection if the project is public.

-`git config --global credential.helper cache # Set git to use the credential memory cache`

-To change the default timeout

-`git config --global credential.helper 'cache --timeout=3600' # Set the cache to timeout after 1 hour (setting is in seconds)`

 > Exercise: Clone the prefab repository using the https address:
 http://git.fabacademy.org/fabacademyx/preacademy2017.git
 Did you need to authenticate?
 What does it mean?

 Hopefully you will have a folder called `preacademy2017` in your home folder now.

-> Exercise: What happens if you move the folder to another location?
-What happens if you rename the folder?
+But the problem is that if we want to push changes now it will require our login/password for each time we connect.
+Which is very unconvenient.
+So we will change the connection to SSH.

+> Delete the `preacademy2017` folder

 ## Generating SSH Keypair
 We usually use SSH connection in git, that way we are not messing with logins and passwords.
 A SSH connection needs a SSH keypair, one public key and one private key.
 These two together will allow you to connect.
-You generate a ssh keypair use this tutorial.
+You can generate a ssh keypair by following [this tutorial](https://help.github.com/articles/generating-an-ssh-key/).

 ## Cloning a repository using a SSH connection
 Please find below the SSH address to clone the repository.
 In your computer, inside a terminal window, navigate to where you want to clone the repository (**recommended your home directory**):